SpotlightKid/micropython-stm-lib/mrequests/README.md

 ### Limitations

+- `mrequests.request` is a synchroneous, blocking function.
+- The code is *not* interrupt save and a fair amount of memory allocation is happening in the process of handling a request.
-- URL parsing does not cover all corner cases.
+- URL parsing does not cover all corner cases (see [test_urlparse] for details).
 - URLs with authentication credentials in the host part (e.g.
   `http://user:secret@myhost/`) are *not supported*.
 Pass authentication credentials separately via the `auth` argument instead.